James Powell and Sons

-The firm of James Powell and Sons, also known as Whitefriars Glass, were London-based English glassmakers, leadlighters and stained glass window manufacturers.
-As Whitefriars Glass, the company existed from the 17th century, but became well known as a result of the 19th-century Gothic Revival and the demand for stained glass windows.
+The firm of James Powell and Sons, also known as Whitefriars Glass, were London-based English glassmakers, leadlighters and stained-glass window manufacturers.
+As Whitefriars Glass, the company existed from the 17th century, but became well known as a result of the 19th-century Gothic Revival and the demand for stained glass windows, mostly for churches.
+It continued to make art glass into the 20th century, before finally closing production in 1980.

 History

 Early years

-In 1834 James Powell (1774–1840), then a 60-year-old London wine merchant and entrepreneur of the same family as the founder of the Scout movement, Robert Baden-Powell, 1st Baron Baden-Powell, purchased the Whitefriars Glass Company, a small glassworks off Fleet Street in London, believed to have been established in 1680.
+In 1834, James Powell (1774–1840) purchased the Whitefriars Glass Company, a small glassworks off Fleet Street in London, believed to have been established in 1680.
+He was a London wine merchant and entrepreneur, of the same family as the founder of the Scout movement, Robert Baden-Powell.
 Powell, and his sons Arthur and Nathanael, were newcomers to glass making, but soon acquired the necessary expertise.
-They experimented and developed new techniques, devoting a large part of their production to the creating of church stained glass windows.
+They experimented and developed new techniques, devoting a large part of their production to the creating of stained glass windows for churches.
 The firm acquired a large number of patents for their new ideas and became world leaders in their field, business being boosted by the building of hundreds of new churches during the Victorian era.
-While Powell manufactured stained glass windows, it also provided glass to other stained glass firms.
+While Powell manufactured complete windows, it also provided glass to other stained glass firms.

-A major product of the factory was decorative quarry glass which was mass-produced by moulding and printing, rather than hand-cutting and painting.
-This product could be used in church windows as a cheap substitute for stained glass.
+A major product of the factory was decorative quarry glass which was mass-produced by moulding and printing, rather than hand-cutting and painting, and could be used in church windows as a cheap substitute for stained glass.
 It was often installed in new churches, to be later replaced by pictorial windows.
 Most of this quarry glass was clear, printed in black and detailed in bright yellow silver stain.
-Occasionally the quarries were produced in red, blue or pink glass, but these are rare.
-Surprisingly few entire windows of Powell quarries are to be seen in English churches, although they survive in little-seen locations such as vestries, ringing chambers and behind pipe organs.
+Occasionally, the quarries were produced in red, blue or pink glass, but these are rare.
+Few entire windows of Powell quarries are to be seen in English churches, although they survive in little-seen locations such as vestries, ringing chambers and behind pipe organs.
 St Philip's Church, Sydney, retains a full set of Powell quarry windows, as does St Matthew's Church in Surbiton which was built in 1875 – a relatively late date for quarry windows, which may account for their survival.
 Powell also produced many windows in which pictorial mandorlas or roundels are set against a background of quarries.